Wo ist? Souvenir Galatina, 2020, oil and mixed media on jute, cm 100 x 90. Photo F. Rucci

 Second Life, 2023, oil and acrylic on canvas, cm 90 x 60.
 Private Collection, Milan.
 Photo F. Rucci

-Inserisci codice, 2021, oil, spray and petals on canvas, cm 30 x 40.
-AmC Coppola Collection.
+Inserisci codice, 2021, oil, pray colour and petals on canvas, cm 30 x 40.
+AMC Coppola Collection, Vicenza.
 Photo F. Rucci

-Natura morta con iPhone e laptop (Atene/Otranto), 2020, oil and digital print on canvas, cm 30 x 40.
+Natura morta con mascherina, 2021, oil, acrylic and spray colour on canvas, cm 50 x 70.
 Photo F. Rucci

-My Guitar, Athens and Savile Row, 2020, oil and digital print on canvas, cm 30 x 40.
+My guitar, Athens and Savile Row, 2020, oil, acrylic and digital print on canvas, cm 30 x 40.
 Photo F. Rucci

 Paesaggio (Post), 2019, oil and acrylic on canvas, cm 50 x 70.
 Photo C. Marini